Foods That Lower Cholesterol

 Take up an active hobby!

 In addition to limiting saturated fats and eating more of the cholesterol lowering foods listed here, regular exercise has been shown to help keep your cholesterol at safe levels.
+Find something active to do that you enjoy enough that you will do it regularly.

 Get answers to your healthy eating questions.